hajink/bulkAnisotropy3D/README.md

-A neat(er) and shareable code to generate 3d topology optimized structures with anisotropic base material assumptions[1]. \
+A neat(er) and shareable code to generate 3d topology optimized structures with anisotropic base material assumptions[1].
+Currently setup to generate I-beam-like designs for 3-point bending.\

 The base of the code has been updated to be based on https://www.top3d.app/ [2].
 The largest modification is to the generation of the stiffness matrix KE.
 New functions are in the folder titled *stiffnessGeneration*.
 The function that plays the largest role is *D_3d.m*, which initializes and populates the constitutive matrix.
 MMA[3] is implemented as the optimizer.